CPU Cache Lines: The Unit of Memory Transfer

 1. Loop Tiling/Blocking

-Process data in cache-sized chunks:
+Process data in cache-sized chunks to maximize reuse

-3. Data Structure Padding
+2. Data Structure Padding

-Align critical data to cache line boundaries:
+Align critical data to cache line boundaries to prevent false sharing

 Measuring Cache Performance